deeplearning4j/deeplearning4j/libnd4j/server/README.md

 #### InferenceRequest(FlatInferenceRequest)
 This endpoint must be used for actual inference requests.
 You send inputs in, and get outputs back.
 Simple as that.

+## Models support
+Native GraphServer is suited for serving of SameDiff models via flatbuffers and gRPC.
+It means that anything importable into SameDiff will work just fine for GraphServer.
+I.e. TensorFlow models.
+We're also going to provide DL4J ComputationGraph and MultiLayerNetwork export to SameDiff, so GraphServer will be also able to server DL4J and Keras models.

 ## Clients
 At this moment we only provide Java gRPC client wrapper suitable for inference.
 We'll add support for other languages and APIs (like REST API) over time.